Community Savings Score

 • Every site is chosen with community input to ensure cultural respect and local relevance.

-Private Donations and Grants
+Private Fundraising and Grants

 • Helps fund project elements not covered by public dollars, like community spaces or infrastructure.